promicsw/flow-expressions/Docs/FexElementsRef.md

 The *productions* of a Flow Expression are constructed via the various FexElements which will be discussed in the following sections.

-> **Note:** Only elements marked with an Astrix * may be constructed via the FlowExpression class to return FexElements which may be used in other productions or as the *Axiom* to run.
+> **Note:** Only elements marked with an Astrix * may be constructed via the FlowExpression class to return FexElements which may then be used in other productions or as the *Axiom* to run.

 | Fex Element | Brief |
 |-------------|-------|